mikosken/RefactoringAssignment/README.md

 package, create a service provider, and add all dependencies to the service provider.
 The service provider then takes care of handling which dependency goes where.

+Dependencies are added with differing scopes:

+-   Singleton: After initializing the requested dependency once it's kept in memory and reused until the application shuts down.
+-   Scoped: A new instance of the dependency is created every time a new scope is created.
+(Create new scope, get new service provider from scope, get dependency from service provider.)
+-   Transient: A new instance of the dependency is created every time that dependency is requested.

 ### Game manager